nowusman/DocGuard/README.md

 - PII handling:
   - Regex-based and NER-based redaction may not catch 100% of edge cases
   - Validate outputs for your domain and compliance needs (e.g., HIPAA, GDPR)
-- Dependencies include PaddleOCR, Ghostscript (for Camelot), and Python libraries; keep them updated via image rebuilds
+- Dependencies include PaddleOCR, PyMuPDF, and Python libraries; keep them updated via image rebuilds
 - If exposing publicly, consider reverse proxy (TLS), auth, network policies, and resource limits

 ---

 ## Troubleshooting
-- Camelot errors
-  - Ensure Ghostscript and python3-tk are installed in the container/host
 - PaddleOCR import errors
   - Confirm paddlepaddle and paddleocr are installed; in containers rebuild the image to pull the deps
 - Mixed results on PDFs